2025 Gartner® Market Guide for Event Intelligence Solutions

 To start, Kamel describes Selector as “a platform to transform your operational data—telemetry—into actionable insights.”
 He says it establishes a sense of what’s normal for your environment and then points you toward the issues to help you quickly address them.

 Selector surpasses traditional anomaly detection that simply issues multiple alerts and leaves it up to network engineers to sort through the data, logs, and metrics to determine the problem.
-Kamel explains Selector collects the data and uses sophisticated machine learning (ML) to analyze that telemetry.
+Kamel explains that Selector collects the data and uses sophisticated machine learning (ML) to analyze that telemetry.
 From that analysis, anomalies and abnormal conditions surface that are occurring within the telemetry.
 Then, Selector creates context about what might be happening more broadly within the environment.

 Kumar adds, “Context is important because the information we provide has to be actionable.
-It needs to tell you what likely is affected and what to do next. … A lot of analysis [goes on behind] the scenes for Selector to make these predictions.”
+It needs to tell you what is likely affected and what to do next. … A lot of analysis [goes on behind] the scenes for Selector to make these predictions.”

 Augmentation not replacement